SENSIO Technologies: Liquidity crisis and bankruptcy (2015-2016)

 Over the course of 2015, SENSIO attempted to raise financing from its largest shareholder as well as by way of private placement of shares.
 However, these attempts proved unsuccessful, causing SENSIO to experience a liquidity crisis.
 In November 2015, SENSIO engaged a financial advisor to provide financial consulting services in order to initiate a divestiture process.
 On December 23, 2015, SENSIO executed a letter of intent, selling its rights, title and interest in some of its intellectual properties to 3DN LLC, a subsidiary of Ottawa-based technology development and intellectual property licensing company WiLAN.
 On the same day, following the execution of the LOI, the company also filed a Notice of Intention to Make a Proposal under the Canadian Bankruptcy and Insolvency Act.
-In the press release announcing the sales process and NOI, SENSIO also revealed that co-founder and EVP Richard Laberge had been laid off.
+In the press release announcing the sales process and NOI, SENSIO also revealed that Sensio's Board of Director thanked Mr. Richard LaBerge, co-founder of Sensio, for his years of service to the Corporation, and will not be replaced.